 Here, you can write a brief introduction to your page.
 This engages your visitors and answers questions they may have about you.

-Victoria Bradford works primarily in the field of dance, generating works of performance, video, and installation.
-She was trained in the visual arts at the University of Notre Dame (BFA) and the School of the Art Institute of Chicago (MFA).
-Influence on her work as an artist comes from her upbringing in community theaters, classical dance, and voice lessons.
+Victoria’s work with A House Unbuilt primarily takes the form of social choreography, using language from performance, video, and installation, among other non-art disciplines.
+She studied visual arts, anthropology, and theology at the University of Notre Dame (BFA) and visual arts and performance and at the School of the Art Institute of Chicago (MFA).
+Influence on her work as an artist also comes from her upbringing in community theaters, classical dance, and voice lessons.
 She lives in Chicago, IL and continues to cultivate projects in her home state of Louisiana.